shinywhitebox/planner-docs/src/manual/roadmap.md

 ---
 # TODO

-- The getting started video
+- Fill in Advanced
+- Fill in Howto
+- Fill in Examples
+- Fill in Limitations

+This is a very rough guide of current intended work.
+Don't think what's in here is set in stone though.
+I very much want for the future development to be based on actual user need, so if the app isn't doing something you think it should, <a href="mailto:support@shinywhitebox.com?subject=I've an idea for the scheduler app!&body=Hi!
+I've got an idea for the app: .... ">get in touch</a>.

 ### Callouts

 {% tip "Woohoo" "This is some amazing tip" %}
-{% info "so" "You might find this interesting to know" %}
+{% info "Did you know" "You might find this interesting to know" %}
-{% warning "Hold Up SIr" "This is an important point" %}
+{% warning "Hold Up Sir" "This is an important point" %}